fleetdm/fleet/tools/osquery/README.md

 Docker and docker-compose are the only dependencies.
 The necessary container images will be pulled from Docker Cloud on first run.

-Before using the following commands, set the environment variable `LOCALHOST` to the public IP (127.0.0.1 will not work) of the docker host machine.
-This will allow the containers to connect to the local Fleet server.
-You will also need to set `KOLIDE_OSQUERY_VERSION` to either `1.8.2` or `latest` (currently 2.1.2) to indicate which version of osquery that you want to run on your containers.
+Set `KOLIDE_OSQUERY_VERSION` to either `1.8.2` or `latest` (currently 2.1.2) to indicate which version of osquery that you want to run on your containers.

 You will also need to set the environment variable `ENROLL_SECRET` to the value of your Fleet enroll secret (available on the manage hosts page, or via `fleetctl get enroll-secret`).

 ### Running osqueryd

-The osqueryd instances are configured to use the TLS plugins at `$LOCALHOST:8080`.
-Using the `example_config.json` in this directory should configure Fleet with the appropriate settings for these `osqueryd` containers to connect.
+The osqueryd instances are configured to use the TLS plugins at `host.docker.internal:8080`.
+Using the `example_osquery.flags` in this directory should configure Fleet with the appropriate settings for these `osqueryd` containers to connect.

 To start one instance each of Centos and Ubuntu `osqueryd`, use: